semaver/core-stack/packages/reflector/README.md

 //---PROPERTY--------------------------------------------------------------------------------

 // BEWARE OF OBFUSCATION/MINIFICATION LEVEL
-// Returns instance/static property by name (decorated or not) or else undefined const propertyName = 'myProperty';
+// Returns instance/static property by name (decorated or not).
+// NEVER returns undefined: on a miss a synthesized Property with the requested
+// name/isStatic is returned regardless of whether the property actually exists on
+// the class (its runtime value may be undefined).
+Not suitable for existence checks. const propertyName = 'myProperty';
 const isPropertyStatic = false;
 const someProperty: Property<SomeClass> = reflector.getProperty(propertyName, isPropertyStatic);